jvvlee/tiny-trello/README.md

 * Clicking "Close" from the detail view closes the detail view (see docs/wires.pdf)
 * Clicking "Delete" from the detail view asks for confirmation and, if approved, deletes the item.
 * It is *not* required to implement drag/drop for reordering items or lists.

+### Options

+It is *completely acceptable* to use plain old `Ember.Object`s and a default state consisting of a 1-element Array.
+Or, you can use Ember Data with ember-cli-mirage to stub out an actual API endpoint.
+If you're really feeling ambitious, you can implement the actual api in whatever language you'd like -- just make sure to include instructions on how we can run this locally when testing it out.

+As for styling, this can look however you'd like.
+We're looking at how you are able to approach a new problem with a new technology, given a fairly stable base of JavaScript knowledge.
+That said, you have the freedom to apply any styling that you'd like -- have fun with it!

+### Questions

+Feel free to reach out to us with any questions you might have.
+If you feel stuck and want some help, send us a note and we'll share a skeleton of a solution for this that you can use for inspiration.